gabrieltm-dev/MiniProjetosEstaticos/README.md

-# miniProjects2
+# Mini Projects
-Mini projects created with HTML and CSS
+4 mini projects created with HTML and CSS